c1au6i0/muaydata/content/about.md

 mathjax: false
 ---

-I am a behavioral pharmacologist by training and *R* and data enthusiast.
+I am a behavioral pharmacologist, *R* and data enthusiast and reader of [R-bloggers](https://www.r-bloggers.com/).
 I live in the city of the late Edgar and of Dwight Schultz.

 This blog was built in *R Studio* using *R Markdown*, *R blogdown* and *Hugo*.